skip to content

 • Members love the service and the halo effect is real

-• Our partners consistently experience a 40% reduction in voluntary disenrollment – members do not want to lose access to the Belle service
+• Our partners consistently experience an average 25% reduction in voluntary disenrollment – members do not want to lose access to the Belle service

 • 95% share a positive Belle/partner experience with family or friends